Shot glass

 A shot glass is a glass originally designed to hold or measure spirits or liquor, which is either imbibed straight from the glass ("a shot") or poured into a cocktail ("a drink").
-An alcoholic beverage served in a shot glass and typically consumed quickly, in one gulp, may also be known as a "shooter".
+An alcoholic beverage served in a shot glass and typically consumed quickly, in one gulp, may also be known as a "shooter" or “shot”.

 Shot glasses decorated with a wide variety of toasts, advertisements, humorous pictures, or other decorations and words are popular souvenirs and collectibles, especially as merchandise of a brewery.

 Name origin

-The word shot, meaning a drink of alcohol, has been used since at least the 17th century, while it is known to have referred specifically to a small drink of spirits in the U.S. since at least the 1920s.
-The phrase shot glass has been in use since at least the 1940s.
+The word shot, meaning a drink of alcohol, has been used since at least the 17th century, taken from the Old English 'sceot' and is related to the German word Geschoss.

-Earliest shot glasses
+History

 Some of the earliest whiskey glasses in America from the late 1700s to early 1800s were called "whiskey tasters" or "whiskey tumblers" and were hand blown.
 They are thick, similar to today's shot glasses, but will show a pontil mark or scar on the bottom, or a cupped area on the bottom where the pontil mark was ground and polished off.
 Some of these glasses even have hand-applied handles and decorations hand crafted using a grinding wheel.

 In the early to mid-1800s, glass blowers began to use molds and several different patterns of "whiskey tasters" in several different colors were being made in molds.
 These glasses are also thick like today's shot glass but they will have rough pontiled bottoms from being hand blown into the mold.
 By the 1870s to 1890s as glass making technology improved, the rough pontiled bottoms largely disappeared from glasses and bottles.